Early Verification of Legal Compliance via Bounded Satisfiability Checking: Introduction

-To establish a \emph{bound} in bounded verification, researchers predominantly relied on bounding the size of the universe, e.g., every data type has a bounded domain in Alloy~\cite{Jackson-02}.
-In our work, bounding \emph{the universe} would be too restrictive because LPs routinely refer to variables with large ranges, e.g., timed actions spanning several years.
-Instead, we bound the number of data actions \emph{in a run}, which bounds the number of actions in the counterexample.
+To establish a \emph{bound} in bounded verification, researchers have predominantly relied on bounding the \emph{size of the universe}~\cite{Garavel-Graf-13}.
+Bounding the universe would be too restrictive because LPs routinely refer to variables with large ranges, e.g., timed actions spanning several years.
+Instead, we bound the \emph{number of data actions in a run}, which bounds the number of actions in the counterexample.

-Equipped with the proposed notion of a bound, we develop an incremental approach ($\mainAlg$) for bounded satisfiability checking of MFOTL.
-We first translate the \mfotl property and requirements into FOL formulas with quantifiers over data actions.
-We then incrementally ground the FOL constraints to eliminate the quantifiers by considering an increasing number of data actions.
-Subsequently, we check the satisfiability of the resulting constraints using SMT solver Z3~\cite{Leonardo-Nikolaj-2008}.
-Specifically, we make the following contributions: (1) we propose a translation of \mfotl formulas to FOL; (2) we provide a novel bounded satisfiability checking solution for the translated FOL formulas with incremental and counter-example guided over/ under-approximation.
-We implemented our approach $\mainAlg$ in a tool called \ibs, and empirically evaluate it on five case studies with a total of 24 properties showing that it can effectively and efficiently find LP violations or prove satisfiability.
+Equipped with our proposed notion of a bound, we develop an incremental approach ($\mainAlg$) for bounded satisfiability checking of MFOTL.
+We first translate the \mfotl property and requirements into first-order logic formulas with quantified relational objects (\tfol).
+We then incrementally ground the \tfol constraints to eliminate the quantifiers by considering an increasing number of relational objects.
+Subsequently, we check the satisfiability of the resulting constraints using an SMT solver.
+Specifically, we make the following contributions: (1) we propose a translation of \mfotl formulas to \tfol; (2) we provide a novel bounded satisfiability checking solution, \nf{$\mainAlg$}, for the translated \tfol formulas with incremental and counterexample-guided over/ under-approximation. \nf{Note that while our solution to \mfotl satisfibility checking can be applied to a broader domain of applications, in this paper we focus on the legal domain. } We empirically evaluate $\mainAlg$ on five case studies with a total of 24 properties showing that it can effectively and efficiently find LP violations or prove satisfiability.